valllabh/claude-agents/README.md

 - Don't try to skip the interactive process
 - Engage with the questions and options provided

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

-The enhanced agents now provide sophisticated workflows within Claude Code, enabling advanced development processes with proper user interaction, document generation, and quality assurance!
+The enhanced agents provide sophisticated workflows within Claude Code, enabling advanced development processes with proper user interaction, document generation, and quality assurance!